ECTS - Fundamentals of Energy Systems Engineering

 Course Learning Outcomes The students who succeeded in this course;

-• Analyze energy and environment relationship
+• Ability to analyze the relationship between energy and environment

 Course Content Energy, energy systems, energy resources, fossil, renewable and nuclear sources, energy conversion and transportation, environment, climate change, carbon capture.